‘A new imagination of social justice is emerging in modern Malayali fiction’: Translator J Devika

 You can never do that!
 You can never do that precisely because every writer has their own very distinct style.
 You cannot, you just cannot do that.
 I mean, if you do that, then you’re a bad translator.
 And it also depends not even on the author, it depends on the book.
 I remember when I translated KR Meera’s first book of short stories, there were stories which required me to completely change the style because the short story itself was different.
 The writers themselves may not be very aware of it.
 However, translators read the work very closely.
 Sometimes you can even identify when the writer hasn’t paid enough attention.
 You can find out when the story is not pitch perfect.
 Where it kind of fails.
 I’ve been able to identify books that are very popular, but the writer has somehow been too hurried.
 The writer hasn’t paid enough time, spent enough time tightening the prose.
 Because that is how you read when you read as a translator.
 You read very closely.

 So sometimes when I translate, I’m always in a conversation with the author.
 I ask if I can tighten the prose because in English it will sound very awkward if it is not.
 So, most authors are open to whatever needs to be done because the point is not to do a word-by-word mechanical rendering.
-But actually, communicate the effect in another language.
+But actually, communicate the affect in another language.

-I mean if this story is producing a certain kind of effect in Malayalam, then that effect should be reproduced in the English version.
+I mean if this story is producing a certain kind of affect in Malayalam, then that affect should be reproduced in the English version.
 So whatever changes that this is necessary to do, that one does.

 In justifying the exclusion of NRI narratives from your anthology, you mentioned the daunting task of covering all aspects of contemporary Malayali society equally.